Little Flower Advisory Board

 Baz Bazzel

-BAZ BAZZEL
+BAZZEL BAZ

 Baz is known as “the Patron Saint for Missing Kids.”
 He is a former CIA Intelligence Special Operations Group Paramilitary Case Officer, recipient of the Intelligence Commendation Medal, former counter-terrorism officer in the United States Marine Corps and a graduate of The Citadel.